vmikk/biodiverse-docker/README.md

 A docker image to run [Biodiverse](https://shawnlaffan.github.io/biodiverse/) (Laffan et al., 2010).

-# Docker images
+# Docker image
 To build the Docker image with Biodiverse run:
 ```
 docker build --tag biodiverse .
 ```
-File `Dockerfile` should be present in the cuttent direcotry.
+File `Dockerfile` should be present in the cuttent directory.